jnaiman/csci-p-14110_su2020/index.md

 This is the course website for {{site.data.class.course.name}}, instructed by
 {{site.data.class.instructor.name}} ({{site.data.class.instructor.email}}).

-The Canvas webpage is where Assignments will be posted: TBD
+The Canvas webpage is where Assignments will be posted: https://canvas.harvard.edu/courses/72794

 Slack site is: TBD